Home heating systems

-Homes that have immersion heaters will still get hot water even if their boiler breaks down.
+Homes that have immersion heaters will still get hot water, even if your boiler breaks down.
 If you have an immersion heater, or are thinking about getting one, then you need to read on.

 What is an immersion heater?

-An immersion heater is an electric water heater that sits inside a hot water cylinder.
-They act a bit like a kettle, using an electric resistance heater (which looks like a metal loop or coil) to heat the surrounding water.
+An immersion heater is an electric water heater that sits inside a hot-water cylinder.
+It acts a bit like a kettle, using an electric resistance heater (which looks like a metal loop or coil) to heat the surrounding water.

 Immersion heaters are connected to their own power supply via a cable.
-They can be easily switched on and off, as there's no need to constantly heat the water in your hot water cylinder.
-Immersion heaters can either be used as a property's primary water heater, or can be used as a backup water heater for combi boilers.
+They can be easily switched on and off, as there's no need to constantly heat the water in your hot-water cylinder.
+Immersion heaters can either be used as a property's primary water heater, or as a backup water heater for combi boilers.

 Who needs an immersion heater?

 Most households will use a combined central heating/hot water boiler to heat their home and provide hot water.
 However, some households may choose to have an immersion heater too, as a backup.

 Other households, particularly those with older heating systems, use immersion heaters as their only source of hot water.
 Most immersion heaters are found in rented housing.

 Immersion heater - pros